-In the seminar Rafael Labanino will discuss the cause of this counter-intuitive outcome.
-Abnormal pensioner booms, which took place most notably in Hungary and Poland – that is, letting masses of redundant workers of the collapsed Communist industries into early and disability pensions – is identified as a necessary condition for residual unemployment insurance regimes and relatively generous pension systems in the post-Communist context.
-Using a political institutionalist framework and based on a new comparative qualitative dataset of economic and social policy reforms, the Liberalisation Dataset 1973-2013, he will present the findings from the critical cases analysis which meticulously followed the politics of unemployment and pension reform processes in Bulgaria, Estonia, Hungary, Latvia and Poland.
+In the seminar, Rafael Labanino will discuss the cause of this counter-intuitive outcome.
+Abnormal pensioner booms, which took place most notably in Hungary and Poland – that is, letting masses of redundant workers of the collapsed Communist industries into early and disability pensions – are identified as a necessary condition for residual unemployment insurance regimes and relatively generous pension systems in the post-Communist context.
+Using a political institutionalist framework and based on a new comparative qualitative dataset of economic and social policy reforms, i.e. the Liberalisation Dataset 1973-2013, he will present the findings from the critical cases analysis which meticulously followed the politics of unemployment and pension reform processes in Bulgaria, Estonia, Hungary, Latvia and Poland.
 The author will discuss how in a relatively short period, political decisions made at a critical juncture in history can lock in distinctive policy pathways in the long run.